axeloz/monitolite/README.md

 It uses a SQL backend for handling the tasks and the status of the tasks.
 Tested on MySQL only but should support other SQL-based DBMS.

 It comes with a very straightforward dashboard written in PHP.
-This is **optional**, the `monitolite.pl` script runs as standalone.
+This is **optional**, the monitoring script runs as standalone.
 **Caution**: the backend is not password-protected.
 You should make sure you add your own security layer via IP filtering or basic authentication.

-I rewrote a couple of things today to make sure the script still works.

 ## Screenshot